 To manually specify your transaction's

 Max Fee, select the Advanced Options drop down.

 Blocknative Helps You Set EIP-1559 Transaction Fees with Confidence

-Blocknative is here to help.
-Our Gas Estimator – which is powered by our industry-leading Gas Platform API – fully supports EIP-1559.
+Blocknative is here to help with our world-class mempool monitoring capabilities.
+Our ETH gas fee estimator and ETH Gas Extension – which is powered by our industry-leading ETH Gas Platform API – fully supports EIP-1559.
 Gas Platform inspects every pending Ethereum transaction to help you accurately estimate transaction fees to get included in the next block.

 Please stay tuned for updates as we expand and refine our support for EIP-1559 across our portfolio, including enhancements to how best to calculate your

 Are there other aspects of EIP-1559 you would like us to cover?
-Or is this post missing something?
+Or is this post missing specific ETH gas information?
 Please join our Discord Community if you have questions, concerns, or recommendations.